PHRaposo/OMLindberg/README.md

-# OMLindberg
+# OMLindberg Library for OpenMusic

-OMLindberg Library for OM
+BY PAULO HENRIQUE RAPOSO - 2023